-WASHINGTON/DETROIT Alphabet Inc's Google (GOOGL.O) unit told U.S. auto safety regulators that the government's interpretation of motor vehicle safety rules is "extremely important" to its further development of fully self-driving cars.
+WASHINGTON/DETROIT (Reuters) - Alphabet Inc’s Google (GOOGL.O) unit told U.S. auto safety regulators that the government’s interpretation of motor vehicle safety rules is “extremely important” to its further development of fully self-driving cars.

 In a Nov.
 12 letter to the U.S. National Highway Traffic Safety Administration (NHTSA) reviewed by Reuters on Wednesday, the director of Google’s self-driving car project said the agency’s decision on how to construe safety regulations “will have major impact” on its development.

 NHTSA told Google in a Feb.
 4 letter that it agreed it could consider a Google self-driving computer system as the “driver” of the vehicle - a major boost to getting self-driving cars on the road.
 But the agency but stopped short of agreeing to immediately waive all safety rules needed to allow fully self-driving cars on the roads as sought in Google’s letter.

 In a statement on Wednesday, Transportation Secretary Anthony Foxx said: “We are taking great care to embrace innovations that can boost safety and improve efficiency on our roadways.
 Our interpretation that the self-driving computer system of a car could, in fact, be a driver is significant.
 But the burden remains on self-driving car manufacturers to prove that their vehicles meet rigorous federal safety standards.”